Ab initio modeling of nonequilibrium dynamics in superconducting detectors and qubits: acknowledgments

-The authors thank Rohit Prasankumar and Jason Allmaras for their helpful discussions.
-This work was funded in part by the Defense Sciences Office (DSO) of the Defense Advanced Research Projects Agency (DARPA).
-AS acknowledges support from the NSF GRFP, RF acknowledges support from the Alan McWhorter fellowship, and EB acknowledges support from the NSF GRFP.
+The authors are deeply grateful to Rohit Prasankumar and Mukund Vengalattore for their helpful discussions.
+The authors are also grateful to Jason Allmaras and Phillip Donald Keathley for their insightful feedback on this manuscript.
+This work was funded in part by the Defense Sciences Office (DSO) of the Defense Advanced Research Projects Agency (DARPA) (HR0011-24-9-0311).
+AS and EB acknowledge support from the NSF GRFP, RF acknowledges support from the Alan McWhorter fellowship, OM acknowledges support from the NDSEG fellowship.
 MS and CH acknowledge support from Intellectual Ventures Property Holdings and usage of computational resources of the dCluster of the Graz University of Technology.